The Trendy Science Teacher

 #14: Blood Typing Virtual Lab

-Coming in at #14 in our list of 20 Virtual Labs & Activities for Forensic Science is a bloody typing lab simulation.
-In this blood typing online lab simulation, students are presented with a problem: a neighbor needs a blood transfusion and they must determine which of the other neighborhood volunteers are able to provide their friend with the blood he needs.
-Students use their knowledge of blood types to solve the problem.
+Coming in at #14 in our list of 20 Virtual Labs & Activities for Forensic Science is a blood typing lab simulation.
+In this blood typing online lab simulation, a doctor has a patient that needs a blood transfusion and there are three potential donors .
+Students use their knowledge of blood types to determine which donor can donate blood to the doctor’s patient.
+One of our FB group members created a complimentary resource that can be found HERE.

 #15: Gel Electrophoresis Interactive Activity